aibikenur10-hub/ISSAI_Srp_Project/README.md

 ## Research Potential

 This project is designed as a scalable architecture.
-The geospatial pipeline and agent design can be transferred to any agricultural region by changing satellite coordinates — Great Plains (USA), sub-Saharan Africa, Scandinavia.
+The geospatial pipeline and agent design can be transferred to any agricultural region by changing satellite coordinates-Great Plains (USA), sub-Saharan Africa, Scandinavia.
 Kazakhstan serves as the primary testbed due to its extreme continental climate and high vulnerability to both flood and drought events.

 ---